tansengming/stripe-subscribe/README.md

 🔴 **This gem is still in Alpha and has not been tested on Production** 🔴

 This is a Rails Engine that makes it easy to work with Stripe Subscriptions.
+It does 2 major things,

+- views and controllers to handle plan selection and payment
+- adds methods on the model to fetch it's Stripe customer and subscriptions

 Checking a user's subscription and getting the user to subscribe to a plan is as simple as,

 ```ruby
 # app/controllers/paid_features_controller.rb